the-eduek/work-sample2/README.md

 ### Features
 - It looks exactly like the design specification.

+- The page is usuable, snappy - I achieved this by compressing asset images, e.g the image on th food delivery components.

-- The page is usable, responsive.
+- The page is responsive.

 - There's is a confetti on app load (implementation of screen 8).